Now that I’m in my late 20s, I’m starting to have more older people in my social circle. Along with that, incidents where I get hit on by married men.

 However, as I grow older, I keeping hearing stories of relationships in distress.
 Couples with irreconcilable differences.
 Engaged couples breaking up just before marriage.
 Married couples who remain married but have not been sleeping on the same bed for a while.
 People seeing other people behind their partners’ backs.
 Married people cheating on their spouses.
 Marriages on the rocks.
 Divorces.
 Couples breaking up after being together for an extremely long time; some of them once seen as ‘jade couples’ to model after; some of them, childhood sweethearts even.
 Friends’ friends getting pregnant from sleeping with married men then going for abortions, only to continue the affair thereafter.

 Such stories have made me realize that just because someone is married or in a relationship doesn’t mean that everything is “happily ever after”.
 Far from it.

-For example, one of my friend’s cousin got married several years ago.
-She met her husband through a dating service (not Lunch Actually) and they got together fairly quickly.
+For example, my friend’s cousin got married several years ago.
+She met her husband through a dating service and they got together fairly quickly.
 Marriage followed soon after (within a year or two of dating), and following that, a baby.

-On the surface, it seems as though everything is unfolding according to their life plans and according to society’s (the Singapore society’s) expectations—get married by a certain age (mid to late 20s for the female and early 30s for the male), have a baby within two to three years of marriage, get busy with their careers while having someone—usually a maid—help with the baby, before planning for a second baby one to two years down the road.
+On the surface, it seems as though everything is unfolding according to their life plans and according to the Singapore society’s expectations—get married by a certain age (mid to late 20s for the female and early 30s for the male), have a baby within two to three years of marriage, get busy with their careers while having someone—usually a maid—help with the baby, before planning for a second baby one to two years down the road.